neilgrom/neilgrom.github.io/_posts/2025-02-06-blog-post-title-from-name.md

 Just had a great day at work (From 🏠) so I wanted to take the chance to talk about what I'm currently working on and a bit of what my job is like.
 As a software consultant, I'd like to think I have 4 different roles I assume throughout the project that all culminate in getting the customer live and share fairly equal parts.

 1️⃣- 25% Teacher

-2️⃣- 25% Navigating a bunch of parameters (check boxes) and testing what works for what they need 3️⃣- 25% SQL Database Resoures
+2️⃣- 25% Navigating a bunch of parameters (check boxes) and testing what works for what they need

+3️⃣- 25% SQL Database Resources

 4️⃣- 25% Strategic Advisor

 (5️⃣) - 15% Concentrated power of will

 <img src= "https://github.com/user-attachments/assets/f2da7789-311c-4890-a9fd-28a263a52ffc" height="250">